 To clarify this point, there is an increased tendency to develop periodontal diseases as we grow.
 In fact, approximately 40% of adults over 30 years old have some form of periodontal disease.

-This article discusses the periodontal disease, popularly known as gum disease, and its relationship with treating malocclusion.
+This article discusses periodontal disease, popularly known as gum disease, and its relationship with treating malocclusion.
 In addition, we pinpoint oral health implications as a condition to start orthodontic treatment.

 The Importance of Good Oral Hygiene During Orthodontic Treatment